The Psychology of Website Design: How Colors and Layouts Influence Conversions

 Design That Sells

 In 2025, web design isn’t only about aesthetics — it’s about behavioral design.
-Small businesses that understand the psychology behind their website design can turn more visitors into customers without spending more on ads.
+Small businesses that understand the Psychology Behind their website design can turn more visitors into customers without spending more on ads.

 The Connection Between Design and Conversion

-Studies show that users form an impression of a website in under 0.05 seconds — and 94% of that impression is based on design.
+Research indicates that users form an impression of a website in under 0.05 seconds — and 94% of that impression is based on design.

 Good design builds trust and credibility.
 Poor design drives people away, even if your product or service is excellent.